 Table ES-2.
-Project Impacts, Mitigation -2.
-Project Impacts, Mitigation Measures, and Residual Impacts Impact Mitigation Measure Residual Impact Mitigation Measure measurements by sighting level to point(s) of known elevation); record the field number and associated specimen data (identification by taxon and element, etc.) and corresponding geologic and geographic site data (location, elevation, etc.) in the field notes and in a daily monitoring report; stabilize and prepare all fossils for identification, and identify to lowest taxonomic level possible by paleontologists, qualified and experienced in the identification of that group of fossils; record on the outside of the container or bag the specimen number and taxonomic identification, if known.
+Project Impacts, Mitigation Measures, and Residual Impacts (Continued) Impact Mitigation Measure Residual Impact measurements by sighting level to point(s) of known elevation); record the field number and associated specimen data (identification by taxon and element, etc.) and corresponding geologic and geographic site data (location, elevation, etc.) in the field notes and in a daily monitoring report; stabilize and prepare all fossils for identification, and identify to lowest taxonomic level possible by paleontologists, qualified and experienced in the identification of that group of fossils; record on the outside of the container or bag the specimen number and taxonomic identification, if known.
 Breathable fabric bags will be used in packaging to avoid black mold.
 Upon completion of fieldwork, all significant fossils collected will be prepared in a properly equipped paleontology laboratory to a point ready for curation.
 Preparation will include the careful removal of excess matrix from fossil materials and stabilizing and repairing specimens, as necessary.
 Following laboratory work, all fossil specimens will be identified to the lowest taxonomic level, cataloged, analyzed, and delivered to an accredited museum repository for permanent curation and storage.
 The cost of curation is assessed by the repository and is the responsibility of the Project proponent.
 At the conclusion of laboratory work and museum curation, a final report shall be prepared describing the results of the paleontological mitigation monitoring efforts associated with the Project.
-The report will include a summary of the field and laboratory methods, an overview of the Project Residual Impact area geology and paleontology, a list of taxa recovered (if any), an analysis of fossils recovered
+The report will include a summary of the field and laboratory methods, an overview of the Project area geology and paleontology, a list of taxa recovered (if any), an analysis of fossils recovered

-Table ES-2.
-Project Impacts, Mitigation Measures, and Residual Impacts Impact Mitigation Measure (if any) and their scientific significance, and recommendations.
+Impact Mitigation Measure Residual Impact (if any) and their scientific significance, and recommendations.
 If the monitoring efforts produced fossils, then a copy of the report will also be submitted to the designated museum repository.
-Residual Impact CR-4: Construction activities anticipated to occur under the Project could potentially uncover significant prehistoric or historic archaeological deposits during earthwork activities.
-If improperly handled, such resources could be adversely impacted.
-With mitigation, impacts would be reduced to less than significant.
+CR-4: Construction activities anticipated to ccur under the Project could potentially ncover significant prehistoric or historic rchaeological deposits during earthwork ctivities.
+If improperly handled, such resources ould be adversely impacted.
+With mitigation, npacts would be reduced to less than ignificant.
 MM CR-5.
 Archaeological Data Recovery: For projects that inadvertently discover buried prehistoric or historic-period archaeological resources, the City shall apply a program that combines resource identification, significance evaluation, and mitigation efforts into a single effort.
 This approach would combine the discovery of deposits (Phase 1), determination of significance and assessment of the project's impacts on those resources (Phase 2), and implementation of any necessary mitigation (Phase 3) into a single consolidated investigation.
 This approach must be driven by a Treatment Plan that sets forth explicit criteria for evaluating the significance of resources discovered during construction and identifies appropriate data recovery methods and procedures to mitigate project effects on significant resources.
-The Treatment Plan shall be prepared prior to issuance of building permits by a Registered Professional Archaeologist (RPA) who is familiar with urban historical resources, and at a minimum shall include: A review of historic maps, photographs, and other pertinent documents to predict the locations of former buildings, structures, and other historical features and sensitive locations within and adjacent to the specific development area; Less Than Significant with Mitigation
+The Treatment Plan shall be prepared prior to issuance of building permits by a Registered Professional Archaeologist (RPA) who is familiar with urban historical resources, and at a minimum shall include: A review of historic maps, photographs, and other pertinent documents to predict the locations of former buildings, structures, and other historical features and sensitive locations within and adjacent to the specific development area; A context for evaluating resources that may be encountered during construction; Less Than Significant with Mitigation